mjishnu/pypdl/README.md

 #### `AutoShutdownFuture()`

-The `AutoShutdownFuture` class is a wrapper for concurrent.futures.Future object that shuts down a list of associated executors when the result is retrieved.
+The `AutoShutdownFuture` class is a wrapper for concurrent.futures.Future object that shuts down the eventloop and executor when the result is retrieved.

 ##### Parameters

 - `future`: The Future object to be wrapped.
-- `executors`: The list of executors to be shut down when the result is retrieved.
+- `executor`: The executor to be shut down when the result is retrieved.
+- `loop`: The eventloop to be stopped when result is retrieved.

 ##### Methods